 You can appear on Baidu with paid results or natural results.

 Paid results or PPC (pay per click) is good because it results in instant traffic but the quality of the traffic is often low… Which professionals actually click on Ads?
 In reality very few.

-Organic traffic is based on the natural search results and is the most powerful and effective traffic but it is difficult to rank highly and takes time.
+Organic traffic is based on the natural search results.
+Cheap and Quality traffic traffic but it is difficult to rank high and takes time.
 More information here.